firstname.lastname@example.org | 519.624.9305

 - Ralph Waldo Emerson

 Every day they walk through the doors of The Bridges.
-They are old, young, male, female, temporarily unemployed, unemployable, mentally ill, addicted, lost, hungry, lonely, loving, funny, smart, disabled, depressed, joyful, talented.
+They are old, young, male, female, temporarily unemployed, unemployable, mentally ill, addicted, lost, hungry, lonely, loving, funny, smart, disabled, depressed, joyful and talented.
 They come singly and sometimes in pairs.

 Many are here because of circumstances totally beyond their control.
 Beyond the "I don't care" facade, there is often physical disability, mental illness, addiction, and, at times, a childhood of pain, neglect, and abuse.
 Despite this, The Bridges is not a depressing place.
 There is laughter, conversation, friendship, and hope.